(888) 595-9101 Call Now For Pricing and Availability

 Enter Your Location Below:

-Activities of Daily Living Explained (ADLs & IADLs)
+Activities of Daily Living (ADLs & IADLs) Explained for Seniors

-Activities of daily living (ADLs) is a healthcare term that refers to individual everyday self-care activities.
-They are essential especially for seniors because they help older adults to thrive, living healthy and full lifestyles.
+Activities of Daily Living (ADLs) are a healthcare term that refers to an individual's everyday self-care activities.
+They are essential, especially for seniors, because they help older adults thrive, living healthy and full lives.
+These fundamental tasks are the bedrock of personal independence, allowing people to manage their daily routines without constant help.

 Another way of thinking of daily living activities are those things that a majority of people usually do when they get up in the morning, ready to start the day.
 It can include getting out of bed, going to the restroom, taking a bath, dressing, eating, and grooming among many others.